-Associated analyses:
+Associated acoustic analyses:

 Work continues on the beluga whale study begun by Ellen Garland, our former NRC postdoctoral fellow.
 The main goal of this study is to provide baseline information on the migration timing and call characteristics of the three migratory beluga populations (eastern Beaufort, eastern Chukchi, and eastern Bering; O'Corry-Crowe et al., 1997) that reside in, and traverse, the Bering, Chukchi, and Beaufort seas.
 The IC1 mooring (formerly CHAOZ and now ARCWEST) is a big part of this study.
 To date, Garland's results suggest that migratory timing of Arctic beluga whales can be identified by peaks in seasonal call detections and that the eastern Beaufort and eastern Chukchi populations migrate north through the eastern Chukchi (inshore IC1) at distinct times (Garland et al., 2015a).
-She has also developed a preliminary repertoire for the eastern Beaufort Sea beluga population providing a proof of concept in measuring and statistical analysis of call types (Garland et al., 2015b), and is in the process of completing the preliminary repertoire for the eastern Chukchi Sea population, and determining how it varies interannually.
-To this end, work has begun on extracting beluga detections off the same mooring site in the Beaufort Sea (BF3) over multiple years to determine the amount of repertoire drift.
+She has also developed a preliminary repertoire for the eastern Beaufort Sea beluga population providing a proof of concept in measuring and statistical analysis of call types (Garland et al., 2015b), and is in the process of completing the preliminary repertoire for the eastern Chukchi Sea population, and determining how it varies inter-annually.
+To this end, work is underway to extract beluga detections off the same mooring site in the Beaufort Sea (BF3) over multiple years to determine the amount of repertoire drift.

 Dana Wright is working on an analysis of Bering Sea moorings for a project funded by the International Fund for Animal Welfare (IFAW) and the Marine Mammal Commission (MMC) on the North Pacific Right Whale (NPRW).
-While the project is externally-funded, the mooring deployments were funded by ARCWEST (or other MML/BOEM studies).
-Because of the similarities in call types between the NPRW, humpbacks, and bowhead whales, Dana is analyzing the data sets for all of these species as well as gray whales.
+While the project is externally-funded, the mooring deployments and/or recorders were funded by ARCWEST (or other MML/BOEM studies).
+Because of the similarities in call types between the NPRW, humpbacks, and bowhead whales, Dana is analyzing the data sets for all of these species as well as gray whales, walrus, and vessel and airgun noise.
 A side product of this effort will be a description of the spatio-temporal distribution of bowheads on their wintering grounds in the Bering Sea.
 Her first year of effort (IFAW-funded) focused on the southern and northern Bering Sea shelf (the Aleutian passes, near St. Lawrence Island, and in Norton Sound).
-She has begun her second year of analysis (MMC-funded) continuing this work with the data retrieved this past season at the same sites as in the first year of analysis as well as at a few more sites further north.
-We have just obtained funding from NFWF to allow two additional analysts to work on the critical mid-latitudes of the Bering Sea shelf to complete the overall picture of the spatio-temporal distribution of North Pacific right whales and bowhead whales on the Bering Sea shelf.
-These analysts will begin in early summer.
+To date, she has completed analysis for the M8, BS1, NS1, BS4 (Unimak), and KZ1 moorings with the NM1 moorings to be completed by the end of the year.
+We have recently been awarded funding from the National Fish and Wildlife Foundation (NFWF) and have hired two additional analysts to expand this analysis on the critical mid-latitudes of the Bering Sea shelf (i.e., M2, M4, M5, BS2, and BS3).
+All analysts are using data from recorders that have been funded by various BOEM projects.